Maria Hadden: Early life and education

 Hadden was born in Columbus, Ohio in 1981.
 She earned her bachelor's degree in international peace and conflict studies from the Ohio State University, and subsequently moved to Waukegan, Illinois to begin a job with the AmeriCorps VISTA program in 2003.
 She moved to Chicago in 2004.
 She later earned a master's degree in international public service management from DePaul University.

 Early activist and political career

-Hadden was a founding board member of the Participatory Budgeting Project, where she worked from 2010 to 2018 to bring participatory budgeting to cities in the midwest and south.
+Hadden was a founding board member of the Participatory Budgeting Project, where she worked from 2010 to 2018 to bring participatory budgeting to midwestern and southern cities.
 She later served as the executive director of the non-profit Our City Our Voice.
 She also served on the boards of directors of the non-profit Voqal and of Black Youth Project 100.
-She has been an active member of Network 49, an independent political organization based in Rogers Park, and of United Working Families.
+She was an active member of Network 49, an independent political organization based in Rogers Park, and of United Working Families.